 Evidence that may be considered by the Minister includes:

 During the period that a request for a Minister’s exclusion of time is under consideration, subsection 67(6) of the Act provides that the claim holder’s interest in the mining claim does not cease and the claim does not forfeit under section 72 of the Act.
-Where the Minister does not order an exclusion of time, and the decision is made after the anniversary date of the claim, the claim holder’s interest in the claim will cease and the claim will forfeit pursuant to section 72 of the Act.
+Where the Minister does not order an exclusion of time, and the decision is made after the anniversary date of the claim, the claim holder’s interest in the claim will cease and the claim will forfeit pursuant to section 72 of the Act, effective as of the anniversary date.

 The Recorder or Minister will not set a new due date that is more than two years from the date the order is granted.

-Recorder or Minister excludes a total of 45 days from the time within which work on the mining claim must be performed and reported and sets a new anniversary date:
+The Recorder or the Minister excludes a total of 45 days from the time within which work on the mining claim must be performed and reported and sets a new anniversary date:

 For any inquiries about exclusions of time, please contact: